-One can’t say enough about the way Hudson has come along in the past 10 years.
-Art venues, music, events, restaurants, cafes, antiques, and people have made a desirable destination.
+One can’t say enough about the way Hudson has come along in recent years.
+Art venues, music, events, restaurants, cafes, antiques, and people have made it a “hip” destination.

 Cable TV and Internet

 If you are thinking of living on the property, there is one feature it’s hard to live without — a good and reliable internet connection.
 Fortunately, Mid-Hudson Cable provides both cable TV and internet service.
-In fact, the property is the last one serviced east of Hudson.
+In fact, the property is the last one serviced along Rte 23 east of Hudson.